StarlineOutwood/5e_Character_Sheet/README.md

 INSTALLATION
 1. Clone this reprositio to your computer.
-2. In the folder Create .env -file and write into it:
+2. In the folder Create .env -file and write into it (local_address without _ and just with a space:

 DATABASE_URL=<local_adress>